trueos/trueos-docs/trueos-handbook/postinstall.rst

 Logging In
 ==========

-Once you have finished setting up your system, you will be presented with the PCDM (PC-BSD® Display Manager) graphical login screen.
-An example is seen in
+Once finished setting up the system, the PCDM (|pcbsd| Display Manager) graphical login screen will display.
+An example is seen in :numref:`Figure %s <login1>`.
-:numref:`Figure %s: TrueOS® Login Screen <login1>`.

 .. _login1:

 .. figure:: images/login1.png

+   : TrueOS® Login Screen

 The hostname of the system will be displayed at the top of the login window.
 In this example, it is *trueos-5320*.
-This login screen lets you select or input the following:
+This login screen lets has several configuration options:

-* **user:** the first time you login, the "Username" that you created in the :ref:`Create a User Screen` will be the only available user to login as.
-If you create additional users using :ref:`User Manager`, they will be added to the drop-down menu so you can choose which user to login as.
-PCDM will not let you login as the *root* user.
-Instead, whenever you access a utility that requires administrative access, TrueOS® will first ask you to input the password of your login account.
+* **user:** Upon first login, the created **username** (from :ref:`Create a User Screen`) will be the only available login user.
+  If additional users are created using :ref:`User Manager`, they will be added to the drop-down menu for more login choices.
+PCDM will not allow logging in as the *root* user.
+Instead, whenever a utility requires administrative access, |trueos| will first ask for the password of the login account.

-* **password:** input the password associated with the selected user.
+* **password:** Input the password associated with the selected user.

-* **desktop:** if you installed any additional desktops using :ref:`AppCafe®`, use the drop-down menu to select the desktop to log into.
+* **desktop:** If any additional desktops are installed using :ref:`AppCafe®`, use the drop-down menu to select the desktop to log into.

-.. note:: If you created a PersonaCrypt user, you will need to insert the PersonaCrypt device in order to login.
-As seen in the example in :numref:`Figure %s: TrueOS® PersonaCrypt Login Screen <login5>`, this will add an extra field to the login screen so that you can input the password associated with the PersonaCrypt device.
+.. note:: If a PersonaCrypt user is active, insert the PersonaCrypt device in order to login.
+As seen in :numref:`Figure %s <login5>`, this will add an extra field to the login screen so the password associated with the PersonaCrypt device can be typed.

 .. _login5:

 .. figure:: images/login5.png

+   : TrueOS® PersonaCrypt Login Screen

-The toolbar at the bottom of the screen allows you to select the following options on a per-login basis:
+The toolbar at the bottom of the screen allows several options to be selected on a per-login basis:

-* **Locale:** if you did not set the localization during installation or wish to change it, click this icon to set the locale for this login session.
+* **Locale:** If the localization was not set during installation, or needs to be changed, click this icon to set the locale for this login session.

-* **Keyboard Layout:** click this icon to change the keyboard layout for this login session.
-This will open the window seen in :numref:`Figure %s: Configuring Keyboard Settings <keyboard1>`.
+* **Keyboard Layout:** Click this icon to change the keyboard layout for this login session.
+This will open the window seen in :numref:`Figure %s <keyboard1>`.

 .. _keyboard1:

 .. figure:: images/keyboard1.png

+   : Configuring Keyboard Settings

-Click the "Keyboard model" drop-down menu to select the type of keyboard.
-Note that the default model of "Generic 104-key PC" does **not** support special keys such as multimedia or Windows keys.
-You will need to change this default to enable support for hot keys.
+Click the :guilabel:`Keyboard model` drop-down menu to select the type of keyboard.

+.. note:: The default model of "Generic 104-key PC" does **not** support special keys such as multimedia or Windows keys.
+This default will need to change to enable support for hot keys.

-This screen also allows you to select the "Key Layout" and "Variant".
-After making your selections, you can test them by typing some text into the "you may type into the space below..." field.
+This screen also allows selection of the :guilabel:`Key Layout` and :guilabel:`Variant`.
+After making any selections, test them by typing some text into the :guilabel:`you may type into the space below...` field.

-* **Restart/Shut Down:** if you wish to restart or shutdown the system without logging in, click the icon in the lower, far right corner.
-  This icon also allows you to "Change DPI" and to "Refresh PCDM".
+* **Restart/Shut Down:** To restart or shutdown the system without logging in, click the icon in the lower-right corner.
+This icon also allows to :guilabel:`Change DPI` and to :guilabel:`Refresh PCDM`.

-Once you have made your selections, input the password associated with the selected user and press enter or click the blue arrow icon to login.
+Once any selections are made, input the password associated with the selected user and press :kbd:`Enter` or click the :guilabel:`blue arrow` to login.

 .. index:: troubleshooting
 .. _Installation Troubleshooting: